-The Fall 2020 Academic Director and visiting faculty member will be Professor David Han.
-Professor Han will be teaching Criminal Procedure and First Amendment.
+The Fall 2021 Academic Director and visiting faculty member will be Professor Rob Anderson.
+Professor Anderson will be teaching Corporations and Admiralty.
 The other course offerings will include a variety of international law courses as well as International Moot Court, and the opportunity to take an externship.
-Further details will be available here very shortly.
+Visit the Courses & Events page for a tentative list of courses and events schedule.

 London Campus Faculty

 These professors and expert lawyers often teach in the London Program, and other guests and professors regularly join them for courses at London House.

 Courtenay Barklem qualified as a lawyer in 2000.
 He is called to the bar in England and California.
 He has a commercial practice in arbitration and construction disputes.
 He has also carried out numerous missions in-country, during his five years as the Human Rights Advisor to the Law Society of England and Wales.
 He has also acted as a consultant on UK Ministry of Justice and Foreign Office projects.
 He has worked on a number of high profile international human rights cases and has developed extensive experience in legal development and international law reform.